mef51/frbgui/README.md

 frbgui() # starts the GUI
 ```

-At the moment frbgui works best with burst waterfalls that are prepared as python `.npz` archives.
+At the moment FRBGui works best with burst waterfalls that are prepared as python `.npz` archives.
 The following snippet shows the format of the archive and an example of how a burst can be saved in the right format:
 ```python
 wfall = # 2D numpy array with shape (num freq channels, num time channels) burstmetadata = {